linode/docs/docs/guides/databases/mongodb/an-introduction-to-mongodb/index.md

 - MongoDB can use the GridFS component to act as a file system.
 Files can be replicated and load-balanced across multiple servers.
 - The *capped collections* feature can be used to improve performance.
 This characteristic limits the size of a collection maintains insertion order and acts as a circular queue.

-## Concluding Thoughts about MongoDB
+## Conclusion

 This guide answers the question, "What is MongoDB?"
 MongoDB is a document-oriented NoSQL database, not a relational database.
 It stores its data entries as documents.
 Each MongoDB consists of a number of collections, and each collection contains a set of documents.
 The syntax of a MongoDB document is based on a variation of the JSON file format.
 It is composed of a set of fields, where each field has a key and a value.
 Fields can be nested inside each other.
 A nested field is referred to as an embedded document.

-In a MongoDB versus SQL comparison, MongoDB handles unstructured data more effectively and offers more flexibility.
+Compared to SQL, MongoDB handles unstructured data more effectively and offers more flexibility.
 The documents inside a collection do not have to have the same fields or data types, and individual documents can easily be modified.
 MongoDB is much faster than an RDBMS, and scales more easily using horizontal scaling.
 MongoDB uses replicas to deliver an advanced high-availability system, and feature powerful ad-hoc queries that can incorporate regular expressions and JavaScript functions.
 For more information about MongoDB, see the [MongoDB documentation](https://docs.mongodb.com/).